OceanGate adviser claims US government is holding up rescue for missing Titanic sub

-OceanGate adviser slams US government for holding up rescue efforts for missing Titanic sub due to paperwork
+OceanGate adviser slams US government for holding up rescue efforts for missing Titanic sub

 David Concannon, who had a lucky escape when he pulled out of the adventure at the last minute, says critical equipment is ready to be sent from the Guernsey Channel Islands but is being held up by a lack of urgency from US officials